 Background noise relates to how quiet your room is.
 That’s not just hearing noisy neighbors or your mom or kids from the kitchen.
 Also, consider sounds in your room.
 Can you turn off or move away from noisy fans and aircon?
 If you have a choice of rooms, one facing the street and one facing the backyard, go for the one that has less noise from outside.

-Simple things like closing windows and doors can make a big difference too.
+Simple things like closing windows and doors can make a significant difference too.
 If you need excellent sound quality you might even consider installing soundproofing, although that can be an expensive step.

 Room echoes, or reverberation, is something you’ll be more aware of in an empty room.
 I go into detail about room echo in my article, Why Does Sound Echo in an Empty Room.
 However, you’ll notice the problem more in an empty room and in rooms that have wood or laminate floors.
 I give a full account of what you can do about the problem in your home in my article, How to reduce echoes in a room cheaply.